bryan4027/coe332/homework04/README.md

 ## Run the containerized code against user-provided data that they may have found on the web <a name="paragraph2"></a>

-You may start off this process with either processes 1 or 2, but you MUST STOP before running the `command`.
+You may start off this process with either processes 1 or 2, but you MUST STOP before running the `docker run --rm -it bryan4027/ml_data_analysis:hw04 /bin/bash`.
 For the sake of an example, I will follow process 1.
-If you choose to follow step 2 and creat your own Image, skip to step BLANK of this process
+If you choose to follow step 2 and creat your own Image, skip to step 4 of this process.

 1. Go to my Dockerhub profile
 https://hub.docker.com/repository/docker/bryan4027/ml_data_analysis